percona/percona-postgresql-operator/README.md

 The Operator includes various components that get deployed to your Kubernetes cluster as shown in the following diagram and detailed in the Design section of the documentation for the version you are running.

-The Operator is developed and tested on CentOS and RHEL platforms but is known to run on other Linux variants.

 ### Supported Platforms

 The Operator is tested against the following platforms:

-* Kubernetes 1.17+
 * Google Kubernetes Engine (GKE)
 * Amazon EKS